Low Level Programming

 a value of zero.
 That means you intend to do no allocations whatsoever,

-and the compiler complain if you try.
-Why would you want an access type
+and want the compiler to reject the code if you try.
+Why would you want an

 unreasonable as it might sound.
 If you plan to use the access type

 strictly with aliased objects, never doing any allocations, you can have

 the compiler enforce your intent.
 There are application domains that